 The town is relatively quiet, having a combination of lower population density and few of those groups of people who have a tendency to be noisy.
 For example, Lydia has relatively fewer families with younger children, and/or college students.
 Combined, this makes Lydia a pretty quiet place to live overall.
 If you like quiet, you will probably enjoy it here.

-The overall education level of Lydia citizens is substantially higher than the typical US community, as 29.25% of adults in Lydia have at least a bachelor's degree, and the average American community has 21.84%.
+The overall education level of Lydia is somewhat higher than in the average US city of 21.84%: 28.89% of adults 25 and older in the town have at least a bachelor's degree.

-The per capita income in Lydia in 2022 was $15,367, which is low income relative to South Carolina and the nation.
-This equates to an annual income of $61,468 for a family of four.
+The per capita income in Lydia in 2022 was $13,482, which is low income relative to South Carolina and the nation.
+This equates to an annual income of $53,928 for a family of four.
+Lydia also has one of the higher rates of people living in poverty in the nation, with 35.02% of its population below the federal poverty line.

-Lydia is a very ethnically-diverse town.
+Lydia is an extremely ethnically-diverse town.
 The people who call Lydia home describe themselves as belonging to a variety of racial and ethnic groups.
 The greatest number of Lydia residents report their race to be Black or African-American, followed by White.
 Important ancestries of people in Lydia include Yugoslavian, Other West Indian, West Indian, U.S. Virgin Islander, and Trinidadian and Tobagonian.

 The most common language spoken in Lydia is English.
 Other important languages spoken here include Polish and Other Indo-European.